 - Eggs - Used to hold the stuffing together.

 - Kosher Salt and Ground Black Pepper - Adjust to your taste preferences.
-If the sausage is on the saltier side, you will want to add only a little.
+If the sausage is on the saltier side, add only a little.
 It is easier to add versus take out.

-- Dried Sage - Classic stuffing spice.
+- Dried Ground Sage - Classic stuffing spice.
 It smells like stuffing when you open the jar.

 - Dried Thyme - Another classic option.
 Adds that herby flavor.